How to Unclog a Cart When Your Vape Stops Hitting

 The Blow-Through Solution

-Remove the cart from your battery completely.
+Remove the cart from the battery completely.
 Hold it with the mouthpiece facing the floor over a paper towel.
 Blow gently through the cart—emphasis on gently.
 Aggressive blowing spreads oil into more components.

 Watch for small droplets appearing on the paper towel.
 These represent excess oil leaving the flooded chamber.
 Continue until no more oil emerges, typically 3-4 gentle blows.